mheere/vue-grid-advanced/README.md

 }
 ```

+## Create some sample data
-Create some sample data (the example below requires 'moment' and 'ramda' to be installed) - feel free to use your own!
+Creating some sample data (the example below requires 'moment' and 'ramda' to be installed) - feel free to use your own!
 ```javascript
 static createData(newRowCount: number = 500): any[] {